Understanding Your Reasoned Motivation – Your Why

 Motivation is that force, or energy, that drives you and your business forward.
 Owning a business is rewarding but also challenging.
 During the challenging times, you will want to reflect on what we call your Reasoned Motivation or your why to stay motivated and keep your eyes on the prize.
-In my book Amplify Your Business, we cover this topic is the last of four items you should aim to address in Level 0 of marketing.
-After you’ve defined your Clear Objective, Bold Vision, and Inspired Mission you should take time to understand your Reasoned Motivation.
+Sharing your Why can also get others to better understand your intent and increase their interest in doing business with you.
+In my best-selling book Amplify Your Business, we cover this topic is the last of four items you should aim to address in Level 0 of marketing.

 The Importance of Understanding the Why You Do What You Do:

-Why you do something is really important both to you and your potential customers.
+Why you do what you do is really important both to you and your potential customers.

 If you communicate you are building a business solely “To make a lot of money” then that will not inspire many people to join your cause.
 Even worse it won’t really inspire you when times are tough because money alone can not buy happiness.
 There are countless numbers of unhappy rich people to prove my point.

-If you communicate you are building a business with an intent to “Empower professionals in your community to reach their full potential” you will inspire others to join your cause, you can feel fulfilled with your efforts and you can still make a lot of money in the process.
+If you communicate you are building a business with an intent to “Ensure families in your have the resources available to lead a healthy and save lifestyle” you will inspire others to join your cause, you can enjoy a deeper sense of fulfillment in your work and you can still make a lot of money in the process.

 The Need for Two Reasoned Motivations